Harith Noah: Dakar

-Noah won the Rally 2 category in bikes astride a 450SEF Rally at Dakar 2024.

 He represents India in international cross country rallies such as the Dakar Rally and is the third rider from India to finish the Dakar rally successfully after C.S.
 Santosh and Aravind K.P.

+On 19 January 2024, Noah won the Rally 2 category in bikes astride a TVS Sherco 450SEF Rally at Dakar 2024.
+In 2025 and 2026, he crashed out in the prologue and first Stage, respectively.
+From then on he regularly took part in the Rally Raid endurance event in motorcycles category and became the first Indian to win a class in 2024.

-Since 2018, he is taking part in cross-country rallies and made his debut at Dakar in 2020 and finished Dakar Rally in the 'Dakar Experience' Category.
-In 2021, he completed the Dakar Rally, rated as the world's toughest cross-country rally, and became the first cross-country rally-raid athlete representing India to have finished in the top-20.
-He is the fastest rider from India at Dakar with a highest ranking of P18 in a Dakar stage in 2022.
-He beat his own record of P19 which he set in 2021.
-He competed in four Dakar Rallies and is one of the four Indians to have taken part in Dakar.
-Earlier, he beat CS Santosh record of P34, finishing Dakar in P20 on 15 January 2021.
+Since 2018, he is taking part in cross-country rallies and made his debut at Dakar in 2020, the inaugural year when Dakar moved to Saudi Arabia, and finished the Dakar Rally in the 'Dakar Experience' Category.
+In 2021, he completed the Dakar Rally, rated as the world's toughest cross-country rally raid endurance event.
+He became the first cross-country motorsports athlete representing India to have finished in the top-20.
+He is the fastest rider from India at Dakar with a highest ranking of P11 in 2024 beating his own P18 in a Dakar stage in 2022.
+Earlier, he finished P19 in 2021.
+He competed in seven Dakar Rallies and is one of the four Indians to have taken part in Dakar.

+Earlier, he beat CS Santosh record of P34, finishing Dakar in P20 on 15 January 2021, when he first completed the marathon course.
 Taking part in his third Dakar in 2022, he survived two falls and fractured ribs by Stage 9 and later completed the rally in Dakar Experience class.
 He entered as a privateer supported by TVS Racing factory team and was serviced by Sherco TVS Rally Factory team which has a tie-up with TVS Motor Company.
-He remains the best from India at Dakar with a record of 20th place.
+He remains the best from India at Dakar with a record of 11th Overall place in 2024.

 In 2023, he suffered a serious spinal injury, but fortunately for him, it was a stable T5 fracture, that healed through rest for over three months.

+In 2025, he crashed in the prologue on the very first day.

+After finishing the 22-km prologue successfully, he met with a bad crash in Special Stage 1 on 4 January 2026.
+He fractured hisT5, T6 and T8 vertebrae and a rib.

 He trained at the Red Bull Athlete Performance Centre and then at USA preparing for his fifth Dakar which was held from 5 to 19 January 2024.
 At the half-way stage after finishing six stages, including the tough 48-hour Chrono stage, Noah is placed 13th in the overall general rankings for Bike category.
 He is placed third in the Rally2 class.
 He went on to win the Rally 2 category of Motorcycles at the 46th Dakar Rally.